Inspiration

-Discover some of the world’s top cannabis friendly destinations where you can enjoy legal weed, unique experiences, and unforgettable adventures.
+Discover some of the best cannabis friendly destinations where you can enjoy legal weed, unique experiences, and unforgettable adventures.

-If you're a cannabis lover and are planning your next big adventure, combining the two is a perfect way to get the most out of your travels.
+If you love cannabis and adventure, combining the two is a perfect way to get the most out of your travels.
 And with cannabis legalization slowly spreading across the globe, weed friendly countries are embracing visitors coming over to light up and chill out.

-But before you pack up and head to cloud nine, it's essential to know that not all countries have the same approach towards cannabis.
-Some countries are very laid back, while others have stricter rules for tourists, residents, and even citizens.
+But before packing up and heading to cloud nine, remember that not all countries have the same approach towards cannabis.
+Some countries are very laid back, while others have stricter rules for tourists and residents.

 1. Canada

-In 2018, Canada legalized the recreational use of cannabis, making it a dream destination for marijuana tourism.
-Now, tourists passing through or travelers on an extended stay can purchase their favourite strains, edibles, and concentrates from legally run in-store and online dispensaries.
+In 2018, Canada legalized the recreational use of cannabis, making it a dream destination for weed tourism.
+Now, visitors passing through or travelers on an extended stay can purchase their favourite strains, edibles, and concentrates from online and physical licensed dispensaries.

 Legal Status